kingdenny225/SUPER-RP-Calculator/README.md

 # SUPER-RP-Calculator
-SUPER-RP-Calculator: Calculating risks and prognosis of RP, NCC, and Bladder cancer
+SUPER-RP-Calculator: Calculating risks and prognosis of RP